 - We can surveil students and staff in ever more depth and detail, but this has an inverse relationship to trust.
 Trust and surveillance are antithetical to one another.

-- It is vitally important to counter the ‘surveillance as care’ rhetoric and other false mechanisms of trust.
+- It is vitally important to counter the ‘surveillance as care’ rhetoric.

 - Staff and students are both subject to distrust in the contemporary university, and the effects of surveillance are highly problematic for both.

 - Overemphasis on the authentic space of trust as the small, physical classroom, and on massive or mediated courses as inherently untrustworthy, is unhelpful.